WHERE JACK IS NOW

 Jack has written book reviews in scholarly journals such as the Pacific Historical Review, American Indian Culture and Research Journal (UCLA), and Panhandle-Plains Historical Review.

 The Handbook of Texas accepted his work on Georgia O’Keeffe and his article on the influence of the Panhandle-Plains on O’Keeffe’s painting has been republished as a central feature in Paul Carlson and John Becker, Georgia O’Keeffe in Texas: A Guide.

 DEATH AT LA OSA ~ The novel

 Jack’s novel, Death at La Osa, is set in a fictitious Pueblo and village along the Rio Grande in northern New Mexico.
 It involves a murder and rare dendrite turquoise from an unknown mine in the Sangre de Cristos.
-The Tulona Tribal Policeman, Richard Tafoya, and his friend, Carson National Forest biology specialist Janet Rael, investigate leads among Hispanic and Pueblo communities.
+The Tulona tribal policeman, Richard Tafoya, and his friend, Carson National Forest biology specialist Janet Rael, investigate leads among Hispano and Pueblo communities.
 Woven through the novel are Puebloan figures, a bookshop, and the Ortega family of pastoral life and horse handling.